itu-square/quantify_linux_errors/notes/compilation.md

 example, only Linux kernels with an architecture of x86_64 and i386 can be created.
 Unless a cross-compiler is used, but that is more tricky.

+## Overriding the flags for  gcc

+If `make -e` is run, then it will take the environment variables over the variables that are put in the Makefiles.
+So for example this Makefile line:
+    `HOSTCFLAGS  = -Wall -Wmissing-prototypes -Wstrict-prototypes -O2 ...`
+will turn on all kinds of erros, but if I am only interested in let's say:
+    `-Wuninitialized -Wmaybe-uninitialized ...`
+then I can create an environment
+variable:
+    `export HOSTCFLAGS="-Wuninitialized"`
+and I will only get those errors.
+This can help scale the output files down, so I only get the output that I want.

+(But I can also just do that afterwards)

 # Cross-compilers

 To find out what architecture a machine is running, type in:

 `$ gcc -dumpmachine`

+Also really check out [5] and afterwards check out [4].
+It is some list of what arguments to give when corsscompiling for the different archs.